We started out building simple BEAM robots and have progressed to building Arduino based wheeled robots.

 1. Anything by Forrest Mims.
 Great stuff for understanding electronics.
 He used to write books for Radio Shack as well.

-We have some of his Engineer Notebooks.
-You can find them on Amazon for about $12.
+We have some of his Engineer’s Notebooks.

 3. Make: Electronics Good book for general understanding of basic electronics from Make Magazine.